MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-queuing-policy.md

 A workload group's request queuing policy controls if requests may be queued for delayed execution, once a certain threshold of concurrent requests is exceeded.

-Its goal is to reduce the amount of throttling errors during times of peak activity.
-The service does so by queueing incoming requests up to a predefined short time period, while polling for available capacity during that time period.
+The request queuing policy reduces the amount of throttling errors during times of peak activity by queueing incoming requests up to a predefined short time period, while polling for available capacity during that time period.

-The policy may be defined only for workload group's that have a [request rate limit policy](request-rate-limit-policy.md), that limits the max concurrent requests at the scope of the workload group.
+The policy may be defined only for workload groups with a [request rate limit policy](request-rate-limit-policy.md) that limits the max concurrent requests at the scope of the workload group.

 ## Queuing logic